marrrie23/Statistical-Analysis-with-The-General-Linear-Model/README.md

 - MillerHadenData.csv: The data example from the textbook "Statistical Analysis with The General Linear Model" by Miller and Haden (2013), Chapter 11.
 - evaluators.csv: The data for Evaluators used for Experiment 4 in Schroeder, J. and Epley, N. (2015).
 The sound of intellect: Speech reveals a thoughtful mind, increasing a job candidate's appeal.
 Psychological Science, 26, 277--891.
 - ratings.csv: The data for Ratings used for Experiment 4 in Schroeder, J. and Epley, N. (2015).
 The sound of intellect: Speech reveals a thoughtful mind, increasing a job candidate's appeal.
 Psychological Science, 26, 277--891.
+-
+### Note: All necessary libraries are already installed in the notebook.